peter-meehan-domokos/perfect-square/README.md

 ### Development Stack and set-up

 This is a client app built with Next.js, React and D3.
+(It currently uses javascript but typesceipt release is imminent, along with full testing and productionised codebase.)

 It uses GraphQL to communicate with a server to retrieve data.
 GraphQL is a good choice as it provides a clean way to avoid over-fetching of data, which will be an issue when a larger number of datapoints are involved.